Ugocode/InstaPost/README.md

 ![](insta.jpg)

-This is an awesome script used for posting pictures and videos to your instagram page
+This is an awesome Python script used for posting pictures and videos to your instagram page

 # Description